-There are many ways that the wheelchairs can be used.
-The intent is to give students and teachers personal experience of what it is like to be a wheelchair user.
-Students should be encouraged to take this seriously and always stay in the wheelchair and not use their legs.
-Any or all of the activities below can also be used as a fundraiser by charging a fee to participate and by passing the collection canisters around to other students watching.
+There are many ways that the wheelchairs can be utilized.
+The intent, is to give students and teachers personal experience of what it is like to be a wheelchair user.
+Students should be encouraged to take this seriously and while using the wheelchair, stay seated and not use their legs.
+Any or all of the activities listed below can be used for fundraising by charging a fee to participate and by passing the collection canisters around to other students watching.

-Most schools choose to have Wheelchair Wednesdays (or Fridays) throughout Ability Awareness Month.
-This is typically when the lesson plans would be given, wheelchair videos are shown, fundraising activities are discussed/conducted and weekly collections for the wheelchair fundraiser are done.
+Most schools choose to have Wheelchair Wednesdays (or Fridays) throughout their Ability Awareness initiative.
+This is typically when the lesson plans take place, when wheelchair videos are shown, fundraising activities are discussed/conducted and weekly collections for the wheelchair fundraiser are done.

-- Teacher and/or student races in the quad at lunchtime - Teachers teach from a wheelchair for the day - Have a free throw contest on the basketball court - Have your own wheelchair basketball game (3 on 3 is usually best) - Students sign up to use the wheelchair for a half day or full day (buddies can be assigned at the Elementary level to help get the students to class) - Students write persuasive letters asking for donations and deliver them to local businesses from their wheelchair - Students use the wheelchairs to go around the block or out into the community to see what obstacles they face - Some students arrive early and stay late for student drop off and pickups holding signs from their wheelchairs remind students and parents about the Wheelchair Wednesdays fundraiser - Students obtain sponsors (donation per lap) and then see how many laps they can do in a wheelchair - Set up an obstacle course designed to educate students about some of the obstacles faced every day by wheelchair users.
-Include closed doorways (where they have to open a heavy door), curb cuts, and tight spaces between desks, slight inclines and crossing grass in the course design.
-Then have stations 50 feet apart where the wheelchair user is given the following and told to take it to the next station: - o An open umbrella - A cup of water - A few loose papers and a pen - o A basketball - A heavy backpack
+- Teacher and/or student races in the quad at lunchtime - Teachers teach from a wheelchair for the day - Have a free throw contest on the basketball court - Have your own wheelchair basketball game (3 on 3 is usually best) - Students sign up to use the wheelchair for a half day or full day (buddies can be assigned at the Elementary level to help get the students to class) - Students write persuasive letters asking for donations and deliver them to local businesses from their wheelchair - Students use the wheelchairs to go around the block or out into the community to see what obstacles they face - Some students arrive early and stay late for student drop off and pickups holding signs from their wheelchairs remind students and parents about the Wheelchair Wednesdays fundraiser

+- Students obtain sponsors (donation per lap) and then see how many laps they can do in a wheelchair

+- Set up an obstacle course designed to educate students about some of the obstacles faced every

+day by wheelchair users.
+Include closed doorways (where they have to open a heavy door), curb

+cuts, and tight spaces between desks, slight inclines and crossing grass in the course design.

+Then have stations 50 feet apart where the wheelchair user is given the following and told to

+take it to the next station:

+- o An open umbrella

+- A cup of water

+- o A few loose papers and a pen

+- A basketball

+- A heavy backpack